3D Motion Graphics Artist Resume Example

 First off, every 3D animator resume needs a header with your contact info and a link to your portfolio.
 This helps recruiters get in touch fast and check your work.

 Always include a summary or objective up top.
-Use 2-3 sentences to highlight your years of experience, specialties, and career goals.
-Keep it straightforward and tailored for each job.
+Use 2-3 sentences to highlight your years of experience, specialties, and career goals—drawing inspiration from a 3D Animator Cover Letter Example can help you tailor this section for each job.

 Your experience section shows off your technical skills and teamwork.
 List jobs in reverse-chronological order.
 Focus on relevant achievements, software, and project types, not just duties.